Guidance for Beginners

 Beginner Plan: Follow These Steps

-Learning to hold the instrument correctly is vital.
+Learning to hold the instrument correctly is vital!
+The Essential Elements lessons will teach you the right position, but it’s good to review the position in depth.
 On the “Position & Set-Up” page, start with the lesson on posture, then watch the lessons on left hand position and bow hold.
 Take the time to master these lessons, and keep them in mind as you progress.
 Many future bad habits can be avoided by following this important advice - this is literally the foundation for your future success as a violinist!

 You will learn more advanced lessons later, but first master playing with a straight bow.
 Watch the lesson on playing with a straight bow, and practice it every day until it becomes second nature!